Canop/miaou/plugins/README.md

 There's no sandboxing, plugins can read, change, and break everything.
 A plugin must thus be validated by the server owner before being installed.

 Before messing with plugins, installing them, or making new ones, you should be familiar with the general working of Miaou and have a server [installed](../installation.md).
-While the present document should provide a complete enough description of plugin, looking at the existing standard plugins should be considered the next logical step to acquire familiarity.
+While the present document should provide a complete enough description of plugins, looking at the existing standard plugins should be considered the next logical step to acquire familiarity.

 # Adding a plugin to Miaou